-My research is in quantum information theory and its connections to mathematics, fundamental physics & computing.
-I am in part supported by an NWO Veni grant on Quantum bits in space and time.
-I am part of the NWA quantum/nano route and a member of the Geometry and Quantum Theory mathematical research cluster.
+My research is in quantum information and its interplay with mathematics, computer science, and theoretical physics.
+Motivated by quantum information, I study mathematical problems in optimization, representation theory, and invariant theory through the lens of computation.
+I am supported in part by an NWO Veni grant on Quantum bits in space and time and by an NWO KLEIN grant on Taming tensors: an optimization approach to computational invariant theory.
+I am part of the NWA quantum/nano route and a member of the Geometry and Quantum Theory and DIAMANT mathematical research clusters.

 Curriculum vitae: [pdf]

 Former postdoc Jonas Helsen is starting as a tenure-track researcher at CWI.
 Congratulations, well deserved!

 We are running another edition of our web class for high-school students to learn about quantum computing – this year for the first time in collaboration with the African Institute for Mathematical Sciences.
 See here for more information about the The Quantum Quest.